Why Skiers Love the Grateful Dead

 Top European Ski Resorts for Family Travel La Rosière, France Getting There: Fly into Geneva International Airport and book a shuttle to La Rosière.

-This medium-sized French Alps resort is a great choice for families with kids of all ages but is especially well-suited to groms just getting a little more independent on skis.
+This medium-sized French Alps resort is a great choice for families with kids of all ages, but is especially well-suited to groms just getting a little more independent on skis.
 The place is rife with gentle, rolling beginner runs and cruisy groomers with incredible views in every direction.
 The resort doesn’t feel too big, but it’s also large enough to keep you busy and exploring for the better part of a week.